AuZanPs/Fitmatch-project/README.md

 2. Create a bucket named `clothing-images`
 3. Set it to public access for image serving

-### 4. Google Gemini Setup
+### 4. Hugging Face Setup (Optional - for AI features)
-1. Go to Google AI Studio
+1. Go to Hugging Face and create an account
-2. Create a new API key
+2. Create a new API key in your settings
-3. Add it to your `server/.env` file
+3. Add it to your `.env.local` file

 ### 5. Start Development
 ```bash